 Add the raw mango and all the spices and cook for a few more minutes to allow the pumpkin to absorb all the beautiful flavors.

 Finish by adding jaggery and garam masala.
-Top with chopped cilantro before serving, and enjoy this quick and easy Indian pumpkin curry with some puris.
+Top with chopped cilantro before serving, and enjoy this quick and easy Indian pumpkin curry dish with some puris.

 Indian Pumpkin Curry Recipe (Khatta Meetha Kaddu)